vruusmann/openscoring.io/_posts/2023-12-20-upgrading_sklearn_decision_tree.md

 The `tree_state` object therefore only has Numpy library dependency.
 It does not have any Scikit-Learn library dependency, and can therefore be loaded in any Python environment, with or without a Scikit-Learn library available.

-The recipe for upgrading Numpy structured arrays is given in this excellent StackOverflow answer: https://stackoverflow.com/a/25429497
+A recipe for upgrading Numpy structured arrays is given in this excellent StackOverflow answer: [https://stackoverflow.com/a/25429497](https://stackoverflow.com/a/25429497)

-In brief, the first step is to define a new `dtype` object by appending a new dimension to an existing 8-dimensional `dtype` object.
+In brief, the first operation is to define a new `dtype` object by appending a new dimension to an existing 8-dimensional `dtype` object.
-This extra dimension is called `missing_go_to_left` with the canonic element type `bool`, to be mapped by convention to an unsigned 1-byte integer.
+This extra dimension is called `missing_go_to_left`and its canonical element type is `bool`, which is conventionally mapped to an unsigned 1-byte integer.

-Once we have the new `dtype`, it can be used to allocate a new Numpy structured array, copying the entire old array over field by field.
+Once the new `dtype` has been defined, a new Numpy structured array can be allocated based on it, and the content of the old array can be copied field by field.

-The final step is to fill the new `missing_go_to_left` field.
+The final operation is to fill the new `missing_go_to_left` field.
-Based on the specification, the value should be `0` or `1`, indicating whether the missing values should be passed on to the left or right tree branch, respectively, at that split point.
+According to the specification, the fill values should be `0` or `1`, indicating whether the missing values should be sent to the right branch or the left branch, respectively, at any given split point.

-Our approach of applying a uniform value of `0` to all elements can also be considered conceptually correct.
+The above Python code snippet fills all slots with the `0` value.
-After all, the training dataset used in the model had no missing values.
-Accordingly, if the model is going to be used in its intended application domain, these testing datasets should not include any missing values.
+This is justifiable, because the intended applicability domain of this model is restricted to dense datasets.
+In other words, the training dataset did not contain any missing values, and hence they should not be present in any testing datasets either.
-Since there are no missing values, the decision to use `0` or `1` values is immaterial as the respective business logic will never be triggered anyway.
+Given that absence of missing values there is no significance to the fill values of the `missing_go_to_left` field, because the respective business logic will never get triggered anyway.

-Looking at the Scikit-Learn 1.3.X source code, the decision `missing_go_to_left` is made based on whether the training dataset favored the left or right tree branch at that split point.
-In other words, the missing values will always be sent to the majority's way.
+If the intended applicability domain includes sparse datasets, then realistic fill values must be used.
-This balance can be reconstructed after the fact, because the `nodes` array includes all necessary information encoded particularly in the `left_child`, `right_child` and `n_node_samples` fields.
+They can be reconstructed after the fact, because they reflect the "majority's way" at each split point (ie. "samples with a missing value should be sent to the left branch if the left branch saw more training dataset samples than the right branch, and to the right branch otherwise").
-However, we leave this exercise for those interested, as it exceeds the scope of this blog post.
+The `nodes` array provides all the necessary information for this evaluation in its `left_child`, `right_child` and `n_node_samples` fields.

 Finally, after creating and populating the new Numpy structured array, it is used to upgrade the `tree_state` object.
-The latter is saved in a new `tree_state-upgraded.pkl` file (the "upgraded" file name suffix indicates a Scikit-Learn >= 1.3.X compatible object).
+The latter is dumped into a `tree_state-upgraded.pkl` file (the "upgraded" filename suffix indicates Scikit-Learn >= 1.3.X compatibility).

-### Recombining "DT-shell" and Tree objects back into a functional decision tree object
+### Recombining "DT-shell" and `Tree` objects back into a functional decision tree object

 ``` python
 from sklearn.tree._tree import Tree